iilab/openmentoring-content/en/topics/practice-1-emergencies/0-getting-started/3-learn.md

-The Digital First Aid Kit is not meant to serve as the ultimate solution to all your digital emergencies.
+This guide is not meant to serve as the ultimate solution to all your digital emergencies.
 <br>
 It strives to give you tools that can help you make a first assessment of what is happening and determine if you can mitigate the problem on your own.
 <br>